ibartomeus/IberianBees/README.md

 # IberianBees

-This is an in progress repo to document Iberian Bees.
+This is an in progress repo to document Iberian Bees Database (v.0.2.0).
 You can see a summary of the data [here](https://github.com/ibartomeus/IberianBees/blob/master/Summary.md)

 # How to use this repo